-You will cross the top of Crescent Creek a few hundred feet further down High Sierra Trail.
+You will cross the top of Crescent Creek a few hundred feet farther down High Sierra Trail.
 A path on the left side of the creek connects back to Sugar Pine Trail (at the first junction you come to on the hike).
 Stick with High Sierra Trail across two wooden footbridges to return to the Crescent Meadow Parking Area, closing out the loop after 1.5 miles of scenic and peaceful hiking.

 The basic directions of the Sugar Pine and Bobcat Point Trails Loop are:

-- Start down Sugar Pine Trail from the Crescent Meadow Parking Area
+- Start down Sugar Pine Trail from the Crescent Meadow Parking Area (0 miles)

 - Stay to the right on Sugar Pine Trail through an early junction (0.05 miles)